 Below are some of the testimonials from the prior workshops.
 If you have previously attended our workshops and would like to leave additional testimonials, please leave them in the comments section below.
 Thank you!

-The Fall 2015 PL workshop in the Colorado San Juan mountains was my first photography workshop.
+This was my first photography workshop.
 It may be my last because I am not sure other photography workshops can top how well Nasim orchestrated this workshop.
 It was my expectation that I would receive adequate one-on-one attention and instruction; Nasim came through beautifully.
 I came home with several spectacular shots made possible through his guidance.
 It was so easy to ask him questions and engage in conversation.
 His explanations, instructions and answers were given in an easy to follow manner.
-I am so glad I had the opportunity to attend the Fall 2015 workshop; it is an experience I will cherish.
+I am so glad I had the opportunity to attend the Fall Colors workshop; it is an experience I will cherish.
 David Arthur.

 The Photography Fall Workshop by Photography Life in Colorado will rank right up there for us as one of the best weekends we have ever experienced: peak fall foliage color, a terrific instructor and guide, and a fun group of fellow photography enthusiasts.
 Mark and Emily Fagan.